 The pursuit of academic excellence in the University brings with it a wide range of approaches exercised by teachers in the classroom.
-Teachers expect their students to have the capacity for independent work, as well as for liberal, speculative thinking which sometimes students find hard to cope with.
-It is quite important for first year students to develop an open mind and flexible personality.
-This way, they will be able to understand their teacher better, and take "classroom terrorism" as just but a "product of the mind."
+Teachers expect their students to have the capacity for independent work, as well as for liberal, speculative thinking which sometimes students find hard to achieve.
+It is important for first year students to develop an open mind and flexible personality.
+This way, they will be able to perform better.
 Support Services and Facilities

-A.OFFICE OF STUDENT AFFAIRS (OSA)
+A. OFFICE OF STUDENT AFFAIRS (OSA)

 In support of the academic programs of the University, the Office of Student Affairs or OSA, headed by the Director, is committed to the holistic development of students.
 It has a main office located at the College Union Building (CUB) in the Miagao campus, and an extension office in the Iloilo City campus.
-It delivers an integrated program of services to meet the students' multifarious needs throughout the three campuses (Miagao, Iloilo City and Tacloban City.
+It delivers an integrated program of services to meet the students' multifarious needs throughout the three campuses (Miagao, Iloilo City and Tacloban City).
 Its major services are as follows: